A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Numerical properties

 \subsection{Method parameters}

-In this section the projective integration method parameters will be determined by ensuring that the spectrum of the inner integrator falls within the stability region of the outer integrator.
-First, we select a suitable inner time step $\delta t$ such that the fast modes are quickly damped (section~\ref{sec:choose-dt}).
-Then, we choose the outer time step $\Delta t$ commensurate with the slow part of the evolution (section~\ref{sec:choose-Dt}).
+In this section the projective integration method parameters will be determined by ensuring that the spectrum of the inner integrator falls within the stability region of the projective forward Euler method.
+First, we select a suitable inner time step $\dt$ such that the fast modes are quickly damped (section \ref{sec:choose-dt}).
+Then, we choose the outer time step $\Dt$ commensurate with the slow part of the evolution (section \ref{sec:choose-Dt}).
 Finally, we fix $K$ to ensure overall stability (section~\ref{sec:choose-K}).